Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: MIMIC-III ICU Benchmarks Experiment Details

-For DPSGD the usual hyperparameters (epochs, batch size, momentum, learning rate, and regularization parameter) function as usual.
-We use the PRV method of accounting via Opacus with clipping parameter, \texttt{max_grad_norm} = 1 \cite{pytorchOpacus, yousefpour2021opacus}, $\delta = 1\mathrm{e}{-5}$, roughly the inverse of the number of training data points, as are standard, and \texttt{delta_error} set to $\delta/1000$ (default).
+For DPSGD we use PRV accounting we use clipping parameter, \texttt{max_grad_norm} = 1 \cite{pytorchOpacus, yousefpour2021opacus}, $\delta = 1\mathrm{e}{-5}$, roughly the inverse of the number of training data points, as are standard, and \texttt{delta_error} set to $\delta/1000$ (default).
 We compute the \texttt{noise_multiplier} parameter, which governs the variance of the Gaussian noise added to each gradient, to achieve the target privacy $(\varepsilon, \delta)$ based on the number of gradient steps (\texttt{epochs} and \texttt{batch_size} parameters) and the gradient clipping parameter \texttt{max_grad_norm}.
-As mentioned in the background section, the PRV Accounting method introduces an error term for $\varepsilon$ that bounds the error in the estimate of the privacy guarantee.
+The PRV Accounting method introduces an error term for $\varepsilon$ that bounds the error in the estimate of the privacy guarantee.
 Notably, \texttt{eps_error =.01} is the default fidelity, and computations become too expensive or intractable for \texttt{eps_error <.0001}.
 Hence, given target epsilon $\bar{\varepsilon}$, we set \texttt{eps_error} to be as close as possible to $\bar{\varepsilon} / 100$ within the range $[.0001, .01]$.

-Our NF models always use a Gaussian base distribution with $N(\vec{0}, \text{diag}(\sigma^2) )$, and we treat the constant $\sigma^2$ appearing on the diagonal of the covariance matrix as a hyperparameter.
-The number of flows and parameters of the Sylvester model (Section \ref{sec:nf}) are also hyperparameters.
-Lastly, our method has hyperparmeters for training that include: epochs, NF batch size (how many model parameters to sample from the NF for each KL loss computation), data batch size (number of training data points used in each KL loss computation), learning rate, momentum, and regularization parameter.